Boost Your Sex Drive

 GUT MICROBIOME & YOUR SEX DRIVE

 Generally, a healthy diet will consist of 80 – 90% organic, whole, plant-based foods.
-Studies conducted in 2010 found that whole (unprocessed) diets, higher in plant foods, fiber, and healthy forms of protein and fats, are associated with better mental health, digestion, and, consequently, better sexual health.
-(4)(5)(6)(7)(8)
+Studies conducted in 2010 found that whole (unprocessed) diets, ones higher in plant foods, fiber, and healthy forms of protein and fats, are associated with better mental health, better digestion, and consequently, better sexual health.
+(3)(4)(5)(6)(7)

-Healthy fats, such as avocados, coconut oil, nuts, and seeds, contain thousands of antioxidants that promote overall health.
-They also assist in balancing blood sugar, promote insulin sensitivity, and improve conditions such as adrenal fatigue; this is especially important for women struggling with polycystic ovary syndrome (PCOS), a condition in which the ovaries produce an abnormal amount of male sex hormones known as androgens, leading to a decrease in sexual desire.
-(9)(10)(11)(12)(13)
+Healthy fats, such as avocados, coconut oil, nuts, and seeds, contain thousands of antioxidants that all promote better health overall.
+They also help balance blood sugar and promote insulin sensitivity, and improve conditions such as adrenal fatigue.
+This is especially important for women struggling with Polycystic ovary syndrome (PCOS), a condition in which the ovaries produce an abnormal amount of male sex hormones known as androgens, leading to a decrease in sexual desire.
+(8)(9)(10)(11)(12)

 During times of high stress, it is even more imperative to maintain an organic, nutrient-rich, balanced diet.
-Stress often erodes healthy eating patterns, which, in turn, lowers our sex drive.
-In fact, during stressful times, our body has an even greater demand for some key nutrients, including Vitamin C, antioxidants, and many B vitamins.
+Stress often erodes healthy eating patterns, which in turn lowers our sex drive.
+In fact, during stressful times our body has an even greater demand for some key nutrients, including Vitamin C, antioxidants, and many B vitamins.
 Oysters are high in B12 and vitamin C, and (organic) dark chocolate-covered strawberries would be a great way to give yourself some extra antioxidants and vitamin C. Hmm, maybe there’s a reason these foods are considered aphrodisiacs!
-(14)(15)(16)
+(13)(14)(15)

 HORMONES & YOUR LIBIDO

 Another master hormone, serotonin, is also involved in maintaining good sexual health.
 Serotonin is referred to as the body’s “happy” hormone.
 While research shows that 95% of serotonin is created in the gastrointestinal tract, it is also found in the genitals.
-It’s suggested that when your serotonin levels dip, your physical response to sexual desires also drops!
-(21)
+It’s suggested that when your serotonin levels dip, your physical response to sexual desires also dips!
+(19)

-Exercise has been shown to reduce stress and improve the production of sex hormones like serotonin.
-Additionally, exercise promotes better circulation, opens arteries, and increases blood flow to men’s and women’s sexual organs.
+Exercise has been shown to improve the production of sex hormones like serotonin and reduce stress.
+Additionally, exercise promotes better circulation, opens arteries, and increases blood flow to both men’s and women’s sexual organs.
 A Harvard study showed that even moderate levels of exercise significantly improved erectile dysfunction in men.
-The studies suggest many circulatory conditions that impede sexual function can be reversed by just moving your body a little bit more.
-(22)(23)
+The studies suggest that many circulatory conditions that impede sexual function can be reversed by just moving your body a little bit more.
+(20)(21)

 MEDITATION & SEXUAL HEALTH

-Breathing, especially during meditation, can alter the state of our emotions via psychophysiological changes in the brain-body interaction.
-Breathing patterns begin shifting one’s emotional state and thus break the hold that stress or negative emotions can have on us.
+Breathing, especially during meditation, can alter the state of our emotions via psycho-physiological changes in the brain-body interaction.
+Breathing patterns begin the shifting of one’s emotional state and thus break the hold that stress or negative emotions can have on us.
 This shift activates the parasympathetic nervous system, also known as the “rest and digest” system, where our body is in a state of peace and healing.
-While people seek out sex for many reasons, it seems we might all agree that feeling relaxed and stress-free would make most of us more excited about sex!
-Libido and desire will generally be more elevated in relaxed, happy, and confident people.
-(27)(28)
+While people seek out sex for many reasons, it seems we might all agree that feeling relaxed and stress-free would make most of us more excited for sex!
+Libido and desire will generally be more elevated in people who are relaxed, happy, and confident.
+(25)(26)

 FINAL THOUGHTS